NebulousLabs/Sia/doc/api/Wallet.md

         // selects which addresses will fund a transaction.
         "relatedaddress": "1234567890abcdef0123456789abcdef0123456789abcdef0123456789abcdef0123456789ab",

         // Amount of funds that have been moved in the input.
+Importantly,
+        // this value is only valid if walletaddress is true.
         "value": "1234", // hastings or siafunds, depending on fundtype, big int }
     ],